jrf1111/PSND/README.md

 :-------------------------:|:-------------------------:
 <img src="/model-internal-change-res-PSND-3.png" alt="" width="100%"/>  |  <img src="/model-internal-change-res-non-target-3.png" alt="" width="100%"/>

-First derivatives >0 indicate violent crime is increasing.
+<sub><sup>First derivatives >0 indicate violent crime is increasing.
 First derivatives <0 indicate violent crime is decreasing.
-When the 95% CI for the first derivatives does not contain 0, that indicates a period of significant change; these periods are shown with darker grays and bolded lines.
+When the 95% CI for the first derivatives does not contain 0, that indicates a period of significant change; these periods are shown with darker grays and bolded lines. </sup></sub>

 <br>